edyburr/The-Abbreviator/README.md

 # The-Abbreviator
-A JSON file containing the top 50 most common abbreviations.
+The Abbreviator is a library of the most used abbreviations and/or sentence enders!